lterworm/lterworm.github.io/index.md

 * very intelligent
 * knows the question to life, the universe and everything but won't tell it
 * hates his job
-> "I think you ought to know I'm feeling very depressed."
+> I think you ought to know I'm feeling very depressed.